robschmidtinfo/RobJS/README.md

 Further there is no obligation to learn a new language.<br /> You know HTML, CSS and JavaScript? -> **You know RobJS**.

-Because it is build very closely to vanilla JavaScript, you get back full control over it.
+Because it is build very closely to Vanilla JavaScript, you get back full control over it.
 Nothing is hidden behind the scenes.
-For a seasoned developer, it is fairly easy to understand and you can fully customize or extend this framework to your own needs.
+For a seasoned developer, it is fairly easy to understand and you can fully customize or extend this framework to your own needs, building projects as small or big as you want.

 ## Usage
 1. Download this repository and place the file RobJS.js somewhere in your project folder.